mui/material-ui/pages/blog/june-2019-update.md

 - 💄 We have introduced a new [ButtonGroup](/components/buttons/#grouped-buttons) component.
   ![ButtonGroup](/static/blog/june-2019-update/button-group.png)

-- 💄 We have introduced a new [Slider](/components/slider/) component.
+- 💄 The [Slider](/components/slider/) component has been overhauled and enhanced with range support.
+It was also moved from the lab to the core.
   ![Slider](/static/blog/june-2019-update/slider.png)

 - 💄 We have introduced a new [TextareaAutosize](/components/textarea-autosize/) component.